-His earlier research has been funded by Ryerson's Centre for Urban Research and Land Development, USDA Forest Service, National Academies (HUD Urban Scholars Postdoctoral Fellowship), US Trade and Development Agency, Consul General of Canada, SSHRC, as well as by UW-Milwaukee and private foundations.
-De Sousa’s work has appeared in prominent journals in planning, geography, and urban studies such as Economic Development Quarterly, Landscape and Urban Planning, Environment and Planning B, The Professional Geographer, Journal of Environmental Planning and Management, and Urban Studies.
+De Sousa’s research activities focus on various aspects of brownfield redevelopment, urban environmental management, parks planning, and sustainability in Canada and the United States.
+He is currently working on a multi-year research project examining brownfields redevelopment in Ontario funded by the Social Sciences and Humanities Research Council of Canada.
+His earlier research has been funded by the US Environmental Protection Agency, USDA Forest Service, National Academies (HUD Urban Scholars Postdoctoral Fellowship), US Trade and Development Agency, Consul General of Canada, SSHRC, as well as by UW-Milwaukee, Ryerson University, and private foundations.
+De Sousa’s work has appeared in prominent journals in planning, geography, environmental and urban studies such as Landscape and Urban Planning, Environment and Planning B, the Professional Geographer, Local Environment, Economic Development Quarterly, the Journal of Environmental Planning and Management, and Urban Studies.

 De Sousa has been actively involved with government agencies and nonprofits in Canada and the United States that address urban-environmental issues.
 He was recently named 2018 Brownfielder of the Year by the Canadian Brownfields Network and Actual Media to recognize his work as a champion for brownfield redevelopment.
 He currently serves on the Board of Directors of the Canadian Brownfields Network, is a Steering Committee member on the US Agency for Toxic Substances and Disease Registry Brownfields/Land Reuse Health Initiative, and serves on the Advisory/Executive Committees for Ryerson’s City Building Institute and Centre for Urban Research and Land Development.